Melkeydev/FrontEndMasters/Readme.md

 Some users received CloudWatch logging errors during the API Gateway lessons.
 Logging to CloudWatch is not required, but you can prevent these errors by [following these steps.](https://repost.aws/knowledge-center/api-gateway-cloudwatch-logs)

+If you dont want logging, you can add `CloudWatchRole: jsii.Bool(true)` to the RestApiProps object.

 ### Gopls Extension

 Download the [Gopls Extension](https://github.com/golang/tools/blob/master/gopls/README.md) for your editor